cats-coder/servo-remote/README.md

 ## Description
 The **servo_remote** directory contains the arduino sketch as well as a custom control class for the servo motor (ServoController.cpp and ServoController.h) to control the speed and direction without using delay().

-The **stepper_remote** directory contains one arduino sketch with the stepper example.
+The **stepper_remote** directory contains an Arduino sketch with the stepper example.

 In **remote_logger** you will find a very simple Arduino sketch that will print the hex values of received IR-signals.